Ultimate Travel Guide to Ait Benhaddou

 Exploring Ait Benhaddou

-Ait Benhaddou lies alongside a modern village where you’ll find a good choice of guesthouses and restaurants serving tagine and couscous.
+Ait Benhaddou lies alongside a modern village where you’ll find a good choice of guesthouses and restaurants serving tagines and couscous.
 It’s here that you’ll arrive, whether you’re coming by grand taxi, hire car or on a private tour.
-A bridge connects across the river to the entrance to the ksar and UNESCO World Heritage Site
+A bridge connects across the river to the entrance to the ksar and UNESCO World Heritage Site.

 In addition to a mosque for prayer, there’s a caravanserai that once welcomed merchants and travellers, plus an imposing kasbah from where the chieftains once ruled.
-Up on the hill's summit presides the crumbling yet mighty agadir, a former granary and lookout post.
-This is the place to watch the sunset!
+Up on the hill's summit is a crumbling agadir, a former granary and lookout post.
+This is the place to watch the sunset in Ait Benhaddou!

 Tours to Ait Benhaddou

-I’d advise against cramming Ait Benhaddou into a rushed, whirlwind day trip from Marrakech and opt for a two or three-night adventure instead.
-Most start/end in either Marrakech or Fes and include a camel trekking experience in the Sahara Desert.
-Not only will you have ample time to explore the winding alleys and earthen brick towers of Ait Benhaddou but you'll get to experience the majestic Atlas Mountains, the sweeping sand dunes of the Sahara and the dreamy landscapes of Dades and Todra gorges
+Not only will you have ample time to explore the winding alleys and earthen brick towers of Ait Benhaddou but you'll get to experience the sweeping sand dunes of the Sahara and the dreamy landscapes of Dades and Todra gorges.

-Alternatively, you can get a private transfer in the early morning/late evening from Ouarzazate and overnight there instead.
+Alternatively, you can get a private transfer to Ait Benhaddou in the early morning/late evening from Ouarzazate.
+Ouarzazate is only 30 minutes away and there are lots of hotels where you can overnight.
 To learn more about Ouarzazate, including the best places to stay in the desert city, check out my Ultimate Travel Guide to Ouarzazate.

 Travel guide to Ait Benhaddou